- home

 London Air Pollution Summary: Low

-Low air pollution forecast valid from Saturday 6 March to end of Monday 8 March GMT.
+Low air pollution forecast valid from Tuesday 18 February to end of Tuesday 18 February GMT.

-Air Pollution is expected to remain 'Low' for the following pollutants:
+Air pollution is expected to remain ‘Low’ for the following pollutants:

 Nitrogen Dioxide